-Dr. Ross worked as a litigation consultant at Bates White in Washington DC and San Diego, where he answered all math related requests for lawyers.
-Prior to joining USF, he spent over four years working in video games at two San Francisco based companies.
+Prior to receiving his PhD, Nick worked as a litigation consultant at Bates White in Washington DC and San Diego, where he answered math questions for lawyers.
+After graduating from UCLA and before his time at USF, he spent over four years working in video games at two San Francisco based companies.
 At TinyCo, an Andreessen-Horowitz backed startup, he led the Analytics and User Acquisition teams and at Sega, he was director of analytics.
 At USF Nick teaches a number of courses which focus on bridging the gap between the academic, entrepreneurial, and industrial practices of data science.

 - M.A., Economics, University of California, Davis, California, 2007